-Agile methodology involves continuous iterations of both the development and testing activities for a project.
+Agile methodology involves continuous iterations of both the development and software testing activities for a project.
 It requires the involvement of all the developers working on a project to work in parallel with the testing team, to ensure that the business requirements of the customer are met on schedule.

 Key attributes of testers working on an Agile model are as follows: